AbdulA330/AbdulA330/README.md

 ![](https://github.com/nomadicafrican/nomadicafrican/blob/master/images/istockphoto-1040643480-170667a.jpeg?raw=true)

 ## Hello Folks  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Ammar Ali.
+My name is Abdulhakim Ali.
 I am a full-stack developer based in Toronto, Ontario.
-The reason I love coding is because I have a passion for problem solving.
-I like the fact that I can think code and make it a reality.
-In my free time I like exploring, going to parks and museams.
+The reason I love coding is because I have a passion for problem-solving.
+I like the fact that I can think of code and make it a reality.
+In my free time, I like exploring, and going to parks and museums.

-Having graduated from Lighthouse Labs Bootcamp I am currently looking to hone my skills, as well as gain experiance within the field.
+Having graduated from Lighthouse Labs Bootcamp I am currently looking to hone my skills, as well as gain experience within the field.

-Currently I am working on a Instagram clone, and after that I would like to try and make an Amazon or Reddit clone as well.
+Currently, I am working on an Instagram clone, and after that, I would like to try and make an Amazon or Reddit clone as well.

 <br/>